 Monster Hunter Rise Sunbreak is a huge expansion for the latest Monster Hunter game, where players team up to fight formidable wildlife.
 Compared to the previous game in the series, Monster Hunter Rise and its Sunbreak expansion emphasize fun above all else, leading to our glowing Monster Hunter Rise review, with otherwise slower weapons becoming practically viable thanks to the Wirebugs.

 Few games match the silliness of Rise, and the emphasis on using field items make it more fun than Monster Hunter World, as you’re always contributing to the hunt.
 You can lure another monster to fight your target with Stinkminks or use Marionette Spiders to slam your quarry into walls and knock them down.
 Provided you can get a hunting party together, you’re in for a treat.

+This remastered version of the original game – which was released over 20 years ago – is a faithful adaptation of Diablo 2.
 With seven Diablo 2 Resurrected classes to choose from, you and your friends can grace hell to fight its many denizens as you pursue the Dark Wanderer in one of the best RPG games on PC.